eMapR/LT-GEE/README.md

 LandTrendr can be run in a data generation mode where every pixel time series within the bounds of a given region is segmented and a data cube containing the segmented line structure and trajectory-fitted time series stack is returned.
 The results are the basic building blocks for historical landscape state and change mapping.
+Before generating data cubes, it is best to explore and parameterize LT-GEE using the 1st example script.

 ![data stack](https://github.com/eMapR/LT-GEE/blob/master/imgs/stack.gif)